harris-ippp/harris-ippp.github.io/index.md

 # Course Aims
 The past decade has witnessed an explosion in the collection of ‘big data,’ and the sophistication and accessibility of the tools required to analyze those data.
 This has spurred government agencies and policy analysts to embrace novel, data-driven approaches to policy creation and evaluation.
-Yet this development remains hesitant: analysts often rely on pre-processed data for their decisions.

 This is an introductory course in programming and data analysis for public policy students with no prior coding experience;
  it is the first in Harris's new data science sequence.